tbensky/PhysicsLabs/README.md

 ## Lab 4: Gamma Ray Scintillation

 "Scintillation" is a detection technique for gamma-rays.
 Technically, it is the process of a gamma ray depositing its energy into a NaI(Tl) detector, and causing a flash of UV light to be produced (via crystal properties and the Tl doping).
 The crystal is transparent to the UV light, so the light can travel through it, to a collection cathode at one end of the detector.
 This causes an electron to be ejected from the photocathode (as in the photoelectric effect).
 Electron amplification occurs with dynodes in the detector.
 A photocurrent is output from the detector, which is "the signal."

+Note the advantage of scitillation is that the photocurrent is proportional to the gamma ray energy.
+Thus scintillation detectors allow for the study of not just the presence of a gamma ray, but its energy as well.

 This lab has two parts.